-There are many complicated steps to filing a medical malpractice lawsuit in Michigan, and it’s usually a good idea to hire a skilled lawyer from the start.
-A malpractice attorney not only has the ability to explain all the steps of a medical malpractice lawsuit in Michigan, but they can also help write and file necessary forms and letters as you focus on your own most important task: recovery and reclaiming your health.
+There are many complicated steps to filing a Michigan medical malpractice lawsuit, and it’s usually a good idea to hire a skilled lawyer from the start.
+A malpractice attorney not only has the ability to explain all the steps of a medical malpractice lawsuit in Michigan, but they can also help write and file the necessary forms and letters as you focus on your own most important task: recovery and reclaiming your health.

 However, even with the help of a skilled malpractice attorney or a top personal injury lawyer, it’s still useful to be aware of the steps of the process for yourself.
 Michigan, for example, requires all patients-turned-plaintiffs to send the potential defendant (the doctor or medical professional who might have caused all these problems) a Notice of Intent to File.
 What is that, and how does that work?

 What is a Notice of Intent to File?